Mobinesh/docker-compose/gitlab/README.md

-now run `docker-compose up -d` after creating and running all containers you can get root password from gitbal-ce container `docker exec -it gitlab-ce grep 'Password:' /etc/gitlab/initial_root_password`
+now run `docker-compose up -d` after creating and running all containers you can get root password from gitbal-ce container `docker exec -it gitlab-ce grep 'Password:' /etc/gitlab/initial_root_password` now you can login to your gitlab with root user and the password